Why People Store Fat In Different Parts Of Their Body

 Why People Store Fat In Different Parts Of Their Body: Upper Body Android (Male) Obesity

 Upper body or android obesity is more common in males than in females and is a fat storage phenotypes that tends to occur with advancing age.
 This is an example of what is often termed sex specific fat and is characterized in males as relatively low body fat stored in the lower body but with a disproportionate amount of fat stored in the abdominal region (creating the classic ‘gut’ or ‘beer belly’) and or upper body truncal areas.
 While android obesity is often thought to be a male phenomenon, (which you would easily think given the name) this is quite often not the case.
 Females also exhibit android obesity, most often after menopause when estrogen levels begin to drop off.
 Android obesity is also associated with individuals (male and female) who are exposed to chronic stress.
 Our internal response to long term or prolonged periods of stress plays a key role in where body fat is stored on our bodies, regardless of gender.
 To that effect, women who have higher than normal levels of the stress hormone, cortisol, tend to have higher incidences of android type fat storage.
-[4, 12, 13, 14] (See my article on Stress & Eating for more information on the relationship between cortisol and body fat accumulation).
+[4, 12, 13, 14].
 Women with above average levels of androgens also exhibit android obesity and it is interesting to note that the shift in natural fat storage in men away from the lower body (especially the gluteo-femoral regions) caused in part by the action of the male hormone testosterone, is one reason why some women use steroids.
 Not for increased bulk, but for purposes of rapidly leaning out parts of the body that are especially resistant to fat loss in the female body.
 A practice that is sadly popular among many female fitness and physique athletes, but it is a short cut that comes with potentially harmful side effects.
 All the while similar results can be achieved safely and naturally in women through proper nutrition and exercise- but over a longer period of time.
-(See my article on How Men & Women Lose Body Fat Differently)

 Why People Store Fat In Different Parts Of Their Body: Lower Body Gynoid (Female) Obesity